-- existing permitted developments within Sudbrooke may not meet this need over the plan period and there may be a need for additional accommodation for elderly people. - 8.11 The Strategic Housing Needs Assessment (SHMA) for Central Lincolnshire states that "It is clear that Central Lincolnshire is generally characterised by larger housing stock, with around two thirds of household spaces containing at least three + bedrooms.
-This is particularly pronounced in West Lindsey".
-The greatest requirement is for property of between 50 and 89 sqm, which generally relates to 2 or 3-bedroom flats, mews or semi-detached homes.
-In the context of the Housing Market Area (HMA) having a comparatively high representation of detached properties this suggests the need for new stock to contribute positively to the overall balance through the provision of smaller family sized housing.
-The development of Sudbrooke Park will contribute towards providing smaller properties as around 50% of the units being provided will be either 2 or 3 bedroomed, including some affordable housing provision (see figure 9).
-However, the scheme doesn't provide any land for self-build opportunities and therefore there might be a need over the plan period for some additional space for this use. - 8.12 In September 2014, West Lindsey was announced as one of eleven local authorities that have been selected to become a Right to Build Vanguard.
-The Council will therefore be a forerunner in the Right to Build programme, with the opportunity to provide evidence and examples of how the Right to Build could work in different circumstances. - 8.13 It is likely that over the plan period there will be an additional need, over and above those existing planning permissions in figure 9, for more specialist homes such as bungalows and accommodation for older people and those people who are wanting to build their own house and stay within the community to raise a family.
+- 8.8 In September 2014, West Lindsey was announced as one of eleven local authorities that have been selected to become a Right to Build Vanguard.
+The Council will therefore be a forerunner in the Right to Build programme, with the opportunity to provide evidence and examples of how the Right to Build could work in different circumstances. - 8.98.3 It is likely that over the plan period there will be an additional need, over and above those existing planning permissions in figure 9, for more specialist homes such as bungalows and accommodation for older people and those people who are wanting to build their own house and stay within the community to raise a family.
 This Neighbourhood Plan seeks to support these developments (over and above the CLLP housing figure) where they are appropriate in character and location and are meeting an identified local need for housing in Sudbrooke over the plan period and have the support of the local community (See Policy 1).

-Policy 1: Additional Residential Development
+Policy 1: Housing Development within the Developed Footprint of SudbrookeAdditional Residential Development

-- 1. Proposals for additional residential development in Sudbrooke will be supported provided that clear support from the local community can be demonstrated.
+- Image: Image: - a) it is proposing no more than 10 dwellings (per site); - b) proposing a mixture of dwelling types and sizes to help meet local accommodation needs; - c) has regard to the overall character of the area and the current layout, density and size of the surrounding plots and dwellingsto which the scheme relates; - d) safeguards the integrity of existing garden spaces and the relationship between property sizes and their wider curtilage; - e) does not lead to the loss of any mature trees (See Policy 7) hedgerows and boundary walls that make a positive contribution to the character of the area and wider street scene; - f) provides satisfactory landscaping to provide privacy for new and/ or existing dwellings, where appropriate; and - g) provide satisfactory layouts to safeguard the private amenity of existing dwellings. - residential development in Sudbrooke will be supported provided that clear support from the local community can be demonstrated.
 Applicants are encouraged to agree the scope of the consultation with Sudbrooke Parish Council prior to it taking place.
 A Consultation Statement should accompany the application for planning permission and consideration should be given to the guidance provided in Appendix 1 when preparing the statement. - Development proposals will be encouraged which seek to provide smaller homes catering for younger people and specialist homes for the elderly population, for those with disabilities and for self-build projects.